-The primary goal of the path planning algorithm is to move the box on a linear path whenever possible, see figure 5 and figure 6.
+First, the path planning algorithm will try to move the box on a linear path whenever possible, see figure 7 and figure 8.
 After the box is taken from the pickup position, the algorithm tries to find one waypoint - called smart exit position - from where the shortest, direct linear movement is possible.

-Figure 5: The primary path planning algorithm on lower layers.
+Figure 7: The primary path planning algorithm on lower layers.

-Figure 6: The primary path planning algorithm on higher layers.
+Figure 8: The primary path planning algorithm on higher layers.